dfernandez79/barman/docs/notes.md

 ### Why another?

-Creating and manipulating objects in JavaScript is very easy: if you need [single-inheritance], then set the [prototype chain]; if you need to share methods between objects, then [modify the prototype] directly.
+Creating and manipulating objects in JavaScript is easy: if you need [single-inheritance], then set the [prototype chain];
+if you need to share methods between objects, [add them to the prototype].

-But those operations are low level, which means code duplication and more chances to make mistakes.
-That's why most frameworks provides their own abstractions.
+But the JavaScript built-in operations are a kind of low level, which means code duplication and more chances to make mistakes.
+That's why most JavaScript frameworks provides their own abstractions to deal with object definitions.

 For example [Backbone], [Closure], [YUI], [Dojo], [Prototype], and [ExtJS], have functions to simplify [single-inheritance] and mixins; but with them you also get a full UI or application framework.

-I wanted something small, that only provides abstractions to define objects.
-So I've evaluated different options:
+I wanted something small, so I've evaluated different options:

 * [traitsjs]
 * [compose]
 * [chains]
 * [dejavu] - actually it was released when I was already working on barman

-All of these libraries had similarities and differences, with more or less features.

 But they were not exactly what I wanted.
-It doesn't means that barman is _better_, it's matter of personal needs and preference, so I encourage you to take a look into those libraries too.
+It doesn't means that barman is _better_, it's matter of personal needs and preferences, so I encourage you to take a look into those libraries too.

 The _guiding design principles_ of barman are:

 * **Keep it simple to understand**.
 For example the concept of _class_ doesn't apply directly to JavaScript, but it's common for programmers that comes from class based programming languages.
 So `Class.create` was preferred over introducing a new term.

 * **Play nice with _standard_ JavaScript**.
-It means to avoid special method signatures or attributes.
+It means to avoid special method signatures or attributes as much as possible.

 * **Don't re-invent JavaScript**.
 JavaScript has no type checking, and limited encapsulation.
-If you want those features you'll probably need some external tool, and special attributes/methods to support them.
+If you want those features you'll probably need some external compiler.
 I didn't wanted to add those features to barman.
-If you really need them, you can consider other options like: [dejavu] which provides some limited constraint checking; or a different programing language for the web like [Dart] or [Typescript].
+If you really need them, you can consider other options like:
+[dejavu] which provides some limited constraint checking; or a different programing language like [CoffeeScript], [Dart] or [Typescript].

 ### Mixins and traits

-The work on barman, was based in two papers:
+The work on barman, is based on two papers:

 * The [mixins paper] from Gilad Bracha and William Cook.
 * The [traits paper] from Nathanael Scharli, Stephane Ducasse, Oscar Nierstrasz, and Andrew P. Black

 Reading the last one is recommend if you want to understand what means _trait_ in the context of barman.
-But if you are lazy about reading, here is a small summary about _mixins_ and _traits_:
+But if you are lazy about reading here is a summary:

 * **Mixins**: Is a way of sharing implementation by adding a set of methods to a _class_.
 In JavaScript, the concept is simple because there isn't _classes_ and there isn't _type annotations_, two concepts that overlap in most class based languages.
 So what means a mixin in JavaScript terms?
 Just sharing a bunch of methods by adding them to an object.
 * **Traits**: Has the same goal as mixins, but adds some rules on how the methods are added to avoid mistakes.
 Note that barman uses the term _trait_ as in the mentioned traits paper.
 Some programming languages uses the same term with other meanings: [Scala] uses trait to mean mixin, [Self] uses trait to mean an object prototype.